The NRC is a bureaucratic paper-monster that will devour and divide India

 Even in cases where there are targets on local bureaucrats to expend money or confer entitlements, there is much suspicion of documents and testimonies, and a huge reluctance to accept them as legitimate.
 What then of an exercise such as the NRC, which is almost defined by its lack of trust in the individual as a legitimate member of the state?
 How much doubting will be in operation then?
 One of the most ominous aspects of the NRC is that it further institutionalises mistrust of individuals and the doubting of documents in at least three ways.

 First, through the creation of a bureaucratic category of a “doubtful citizen”.
 We know that most claims by citizens of the state are immediately regarded with intense suspicion.Even when the correct documents are presented as proof, they too are considered carefully for potential farzi-ness.
-Now the NRC – through rule 4 (4) issued by the Ministry of Home Affairs–will actually institutionalise such doubting by creating a term that can be conveniently and indiscriminately deployed.
+Now the NRC – through rule 4 (4) issued by the Ministry of Home Affairs – will actually institutionalise such doubting by creating a term that can be conveniently and indiscriminately deployed.
 Words and categories matter profoundly in bureaucratic worlds.
 They open up the space for an action that previously might not have existed.

 Secondly, there is no procedure as of yet on who a doubtful citizen is and how might the Local Registrar arrive upon that conclusion.
 This obscurity can – and will – be extremely dangerous as it vests huge discretionary power within the body of the Local Registrar who can decide that someone is doubtful even if they do possess the “particulars” required.
 Imagine turning up with a complete file only to be told that there is something dubious about the documents but what precisely the doubt is about cannot be etched out.